google/koladata/docs/api_reference.md

         all dependents of bag_names.
 The dependents are computed transitively.
         All transitive dependencies of the dependents will also be included in the extraction.
+      output_dir: The directory to which the bags will be extracted.
+It must either be empty or not exist yet.
       fs: All interactions with the file system for output_dir will happen via this instance.
 ```